david-martin/proposals/sync/ui.md

 *TODO*: why a resolver per property (see screenshot)?
 Should it not be one resolver per type?
 *TODO*: is the left side editor interactive (should i be able to add/delete nodes in there)?

-The link:https://redhat.invisionapp.com/share/4RLVQKKQ2VS#/screens/305421181[Schema Editor] will be used to define the types, mutations and subscriptions of the user's data structure.
+The [Schema Editor](https://redhat.invisionapp.com/share/4RLVQKKQ2VS#/screens/305421181) will be used to define the types, mutations and subscriptions of the user's data structure.
 It will be split in two sections:

 . left side: a text editor where the user can edit the source of the schema . right side: an graphical (tree) representation of the schema.
 This will be used to explore the schema and also add a resolver to a type

 ### Data Sources

-This link:https://redhat.invisionapp.com/share/4RLVQKKQ2VS#/screens/305423609[view] allows the user to view and manage data sources.
+This [view](https://redhat.invisionapp.com/share/4RLVQKKQ2VS#/screens/305423609) allows the user to view and manage data sources.
 Many data sources can be used in a single schema.
-There will be a button called `Add Data Source` which opens a link:https://redhat.invisionapp.com/share/4RLVQKKQ2VS#/screens/305424878[Pop-up] where the user can specify the type and credentials of the Data source.
+There will be a button called `Add Data Source` which opens a [Pop-up](https://redhat.invisionapp.com/share/4RLVQKKQ2VS#/screens/305424878) where the user can specify the type and credentials of the Data source.
 Editing and deleting Data sources should also be possible.

 ### Resolver Mappings